 Proof.
-Here and for the future it is useful to introduce the coordinate representation for and put
+Here and in the future it is useful to introduce the coordinate representation for and put

-Then we can write (1) as From the Leibniz formula one can see that here the element does not involve (the different-columns-different-rows rule).
-Therefore the vector does not involve elements of the column
+Then we can write (1) as Here the element does not involve and therefore by the different-columns-different-rows rule it does not involve elements of the entire column Hence, the vector does not involve elements of the column

 Let denote the matrix obtained from by replacing column with column The vector for the matrix is the same as for because both vectors depend on the elements from columns other than the column numbered Since contains linearly dependent (actually two identical) columns, Using in (1) instead of we get as required.